-If you cut too many corners, you will end up going around in circles.
+If you cut corners, you will end up going around in circles.

 There are several ways to undertake Spanish Property Conveyancing, - THE RIGHT WAY - or all the other ways!

-A large percentage of our 2020+ case work is sorting out issues for clients that didn’t do the Conveyancing correctly when they originally purchased.
+A large percentage of our case work is sorting out issues for clients that didn’t do the Conveyancing correctly when they originally purchased.
+It brings us no pleasure.
 This means that they now can’t sell or could, but after spending several €thousands and several months ‘fixing’ their title deeds.
 All because they didn´t use a good Lawyer when they purchased, or used a cheap one.

 Believe it or not, you could find a property to purchase today, and tomorrow you could visit a Notary, sign, pay, and walk away with the keys.
-So long as two people are in agreement, a Notary will allow you to sign anything, s/he doesn´t really care what your signing, so long as you agree to sign it.
+So long as two people are in agreement, a Notary will allow you to sign anything, so long as you agree to sign it.
+That is cutting corners in the extreme.

 That’s not how to undertake Conveyancing correctly.